greenm01/ec4x/docs/ec4x_specs.md

 The power of a House is fueled by economic might, which in turn is a function of population growth and gains in science and technology.

-XMR settle near instantaneously on the inter-dimensional Pheonix network.
+XMR settle near instantaneously on the inter-dimensional Phoenix network.
 (All comms and data transfers are instantaneous.
 Don't question; it's magic).

 ## XY\.1 Principles